 There is another way that those private loans may be discharged.
 That path lies in a circuitous interpretation of several federal statutes that define which private loans can be considered educational loans for purposes of bankruptcy.
 As we'll see, at the heart is whether you can deduct the interest on the loans from your income tax.

 "Qualified Education Loans" Cover "Qualified Higher Education Expenses" for "Cost of Attendance."

 In excepting “qualified education loans” from discharge, BAPCPA cross-referenced the Internal Revenue Code at 26 USC 221(d)(a), which concerns deduction for interest on education loans.
 Section 221(d)(a) states that interest on education loans can only be deducted from income if the loan was “incurred solely to pay qualified higher education expenses.”

 Those “qualified higher education expenses” are themselves defined in the Higher Education Act of 1965, which is codified at 20 USC 108711 as “cost of attendance”.
 In turn, the cost of attendance is set by the college and generally includes tuition and fees, room and board, transportation and travel expenses.

 Furthermore, any type of lending could be considered a student loan according to these statutes, including credit card debt, home equity lending, and ordinary personal loans.
-The Code of Federal Regulations at 26 CFR 1.221-1, however, specifically clarifies that mixed use loans are not eligible for an interest deduction under the Internal Revenue Code.
-Consequently, mixed use loans should be dischargeable.
-At the least, the amount in excess of cost of attendance is dischargeable.
+The Code of Federal Regulations at 26 CFR 1.221-1, however, specifically clarifies that mixed-use loans are not eligible for an interest deduction under the Internal Revenue Code.
+Consequently, mixed-use loans should be dischargeable.
+At the least, the amount in excess of the cost of attendance is dischargeable.

 To learn more about this exception to the BAPCPA private student loan discharge provision, read the FinAid.org paper, Limitations on Exception to Discharge of Private Student Loans.